 The foundational idea of a music streaming platform is that listeners are able to curate their own personalized radio and listen to exactly what they want when they want to.
 To provide this experience, many platforms allow for a certain number of song skips, the ability to approve or disapprove of the currently playing song, and the ability to add specific songs to a custom playlist.
 Each of these actions is a moment of engagement that a streaming platform can use to time ad delivery so that an impression is guaranteed.
 Pair this with user-submitted information, such as age, gender, location, interests, and favorited songs, to give your ads added relevancy to the listener.

-A Comparison: Streaming vs. Radio
+A Comparison: In-Stream Advertising vs. Radio Advertising

 According to the 2017 Nielsen Music 360 Report, listeners are still consuming 24% of their music through terrestrial and satellite radio.
 While in-stream audio advertising may never completely do away with traditional radio advertising, it has certainly created an entirely new ad formula and format for brands to consider.
 The same audio spot will not receive the same feedback on streaming services as it does on radio, regardless of past metrics and case studies.
 Understanding the differences between the two platforms, as well as the various personas and listener types on each platform, will be the key to delivering effective advertising.

-The ability to reach this level of individuality in term of ad delivery has changed the way brands and consumers are thinking about advertising.
+The ability to reach this level of individuality in terms of ad delivery has changed the way brands and consumers are thinking about advertising.
 Focusing on the ‘message in the moment’ style, in-stream, and programmatic audio advertising are poised to become a standard in marketing in many industries.